hmer-package/website/24may2022workshop.md

 Participants will familiarise themselves with the history matching and emulation framework and will learn how to implement such technique to calibrate deterministic and stochastic models using _hmer_.
 The workshop will be run by a combination of LSHTM members and external speakers and will consist both of short, introductory presentations and of practical, hands-on tutorials.

-To participate in this workshop, please register here ...
+To participate in this workshop, please [register here](https://www.eventbrite.co.uk/e/workshop-an-introduction-to-the-r-package-hmer-registration-314475212827)

 ### Programme (times tbc)